Doing these will have him calling you back ASAP!

 Yep, I said skill.

-You’re not 18 anymore, and the men you are interested in (or should be) are mature men of depth.
+You’re not 18 anymore, and the men you're interested in (or should be) are mature men of depth.
 They have busy lives (like you) and would probably rather be single than in a bad relationship (like you).

 Contrary to many women’s beliefs, these men don’t ask out a woman just because they think she’s pretty.
 Remember, we are talking about mature "good guys" here.

-Think about it: if only the gorgeous girls got dates, that would cover about 5% of the population.
-So how did the rest of us “normal folk” hook up?
+Think about it: if only the gorgeous girls got dates, that would cover about 5 percent of the population.
+So how did the rest of us "normal folk" hook up?
 We talked, found each other attractive, and decided to continue talking.

-Yes, men want to have some attraction to you.
-But they are looking for more.
+Yes, men want some attraction towards you, but they are also looking for more.
 Like you, they want to connect with someone with whom they can share some fun, great conversation, interests and values.
 You need to be able to show them you are that woman.

 Fabulous men in our age range have many choices.
 And remember that they are probably fine alone.
 So if you want to get that date, show him that you’re intriguing, interesting and nice to be around.

 Make it more than a "she was nice" experience for him.
 Have him walk away thinking, "Hmmmm…I want to see her again."
 Here are five ways to make yourself memorable: